Speech therapist pointing to her mouth while modeling speech sounds for a toddler.

 How Speech Therapists Use Play to Build Communication Skills

-Play and toys are an important part of language development.
-Speech-language pathologists often include them in sessions to encourage communication naturally.
+Speech-language pathologists (SLPs) often recommend specific toys to help with speech delay to encourage communication naturally.
+The secret isn't in the toy's technology, but in how it prompts a "request."
 They might use stacking games to prompt words, pretend food sets to practice requests, or interactive toys to model conversations.
 These activities help children express themselves while keeping learning fun and engaging.

 Speech therapist using toys during play to teach communication skills to a young child.